google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/step-code.md

 ![Main and worker script breakpoints triggered](imgs/breakpoints-triggered.png)

 In the Threads pane the blue arrow indicates which thread is currently selected.
-For example, in the screenshot above the **Main** thread is selcted.
+For example, in the screenshot above the **Main** thread is selected.

 All of the
-DevTools controls for stepping through code (resume or pause script exection, step over next function call, step into next function call, etc.) pertain to that thread.
+DevTools controls for stepping through code (resume or pause script execution, step over next function call, step into next function call, etc.) pertain to that thread.
 In other words, if you pressed the **Resume script execution** button while your DevTools looked like the screenshot above, the Main